-While lockdown measures are important to delay the spread of the virus, they will leave many people feeling lonely.
+While lockdown measures are important to suppress the spread of the virus, they will leave many people feeling lonely.
 We’ve rounded up loneliness prevention tips for older people during lockdown, including key numbers to call if you need support.

-It’s not just neighbours who are offering support, either, with local shops and restaurants offering a lifeline for some by supplying boxes of essentials or delivering hot meals that can be ordered over the phone.
+It’s not just neighbours who are offering support either, with local shops and restaurants offering a lifeline for some by supplying boxes of essentials or delivering hot meals that can be ordered over the phone.